juji-io/docs/docs/faq.md

 #### Why do I see overlapped topic cards or cannot add follow-ups?

-: One of the most probable reason is that you are editing the same chatbot in multiple windows/tabs.
+: One of the most probable reasons is that you are editing the same chatbot in multiple windows/tabs or several people are using the same account.
 In these parallel sessions, you might have been editing different parts of the chatbot flow and conflicts were created and could not be reconciled.
 While we will prevent multiple sessions to be active at the same time in the near future, please check to make sure you have only one window/tab open for one chatbot at a time.

 <hr>